richinex/plexisort/README.md

 Plexisort provides informative logging during its operation, indicating the progress and actions taken or to be taken in dry-run mode.

 ## Limitations
-Plexisort moves uncategorized files into the Ther_files directory.
+Plexisort moves uncategorized files into the Other_Files directory.

 ## Contributions
 Contributions are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.